BroFox86/osmo-bootstrap-template/README.md

 * Responsive/Adaptive design
 * Responsive images via HTML5 attributes and CSS3 media queries
 * PostCSS plugins: Autoprefixer, UnCSS and PX to REM converter
-* Play/pause videos depending on their position on a screen
+* Play/pause videos depending on their position on the screen
-* Gradual video content download
-* Injected SVG sprite
+* SVG sprite injected in to HTML markup
 * Gotham font was replaced by the free alternative Montserrat

 ## Approach